-The form must contain the following items: the amount of your demand after deducting credits and offsets, the name of the owner or reputed owner, the name of the person you contracted with or to whom you supplied materials, general statement of what materials or labor you provided, description of the project sufficient to identify it (this means the address generally), and the proof of service on the owner affidavit and a 10-point boldface type warning statement NOTICE OF MECHANIC'S LIEN.
-(See Civil Code § 8416).
+The form must contain the following items: the amount of your demand after deducting credits and offsets, the name of the owner or reputed owner, the name of the person you contracted with or to whom you supplied general statement materials. of materials or labor you provided, description of the project sufficient to identify it (this means the address generally), and the proof of service on the owner affidavit and a 10-point boldface type warning statement NOTICE OF MECHANIC'S LIEN.
+(California Civil Code § 8416).

 You must also sign and verify the lien as well as the Affidavit of Service.
+You must also sign and verify the lien as well as the Affidavit of Service.

 REMEMBER that the amount of the lien must be for LME furnished to and incorporated into the project.
 If your claim proceeds in Court, you will have to prove that element.
 In other words, if you are an electrician and you provided wiring to the project, you will have to show that the wiring was incorporated in the work.
-So, keep your delivery tickets and make sure they are signed by someone at the entity you contracted with, e.g. a field superintendent with the general contractor.
+So, keep your delivery tickets and make sure they are signed by someone at the entity you contracted with, e.g., a field superintendent with the general contractor.